momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

   - "r" designates the language in which the code chunk will run in.
 R Notebooks are able to run code chunks in other languages such as python.
-  - "chunk-one" designates the name of the code chunk.
+  - "chunk-two" designates the name of the code chunk.
 You can name it anything.
-  - "echo = TRUE" means that the actual code will display in your document.
+  - As mentioned previously, "echo = TRUE" means that the actual code will display in your document.
   - "eval = FALSE" means that the code will not automatically run in the document.
 If you want to change this, change the value to TRUE.